Timocop/PSMoveServiceEx-Virtual-Device-Manager/README.md

  - Currently only PSmove controllers are supported for ``Virtual Motion Tracker`` trackers.
  *(DualShock4, Navi controllers, gamepads and other third party devices will be added in the future)*

+ - Installing Playstation Eye Drivers via Virtual Device Manager does not work on Windows 10 and higher please use Zadig instead.
+**Zadig is incompatible with Windows 11!**

 ## Images